cloudmesh/client/docs/source/old.rst

               color off  switches the color off

-              color      without parameters prints a test to display the various colored mesages.
+              color      without parameters prints a test to display the various colored messages.
 It is intended as a test to see if your terminal supports colors.

-Cluster (Hyungro)
+Cluster
 --------

 ::